vehi-invitu/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 :guilabel:`Outstanding credits` - add it as payment.
 Finally, register the remaining amount with the :guilabel:`Register Payment` wizard.

-In the Sales Order, all three documents should appear as "In Payment".
+In the sales order, all three documents should appear as "In Payment".

 .. image:: mexico/mx-downpayment-2.png
    :align: center
    :alt: Correct results of Method A

-Method "B"
+Method B
-^^^^^^^^^^
+^^^^^^^^

-Another, simpler way to fullfil SAT Requeriements involves creating only the Down Payment invoice, and a second invoice for the remnant.
+Another, simpler way to fulfill |SAT| requirements involves creating only the down payment invoice, and a second invoice for the remnant.
 This method involves the fact that negative lines are treated as discounts.

-For this, follow the same process as Method "A", up until the creation of the final invoice.
-Don't delete the line that contain the product "Anticipo", and instead, rename the other products :guilabel:`Description` to include the text "|CFDI| por remanente de un anticipo".
+For this, follow the same process as :ref:`Method A <l10n-mx/down-payment-method-a>`, up until the creation of the final invoice.
+Don't delete the line that contains the *Anticipo* product, and instead, rename the other products :guilabel:`Description` to include the text `CFDI por remanente de un anticipo`.
 Don't forget to add the :guilabel:`Fiscal Folio` of the down payment invoice in the :guilabel:`CDFI Origin` of the final invoice, adding the prefix `07|`.

 Finally, sign the final invoice.